PirateNetwork/pirate/README_offline_transaction_signing.md

 This README matches the behaviour of Treasure Chest v5.6

 ## Introduction
-The problem with traditional wallets and how Pirate.black addresses these
+The problem with traditional wallets and how piratechain.com addresses these
 shortfalls:
 1. How traditional wallets work
    A file called 'wallet.dat' stores your addresses.
 Each address consists of a public